Executive Committee

 Liam Prince – Chairperson

 Liam began his zero waste journey travelling around Aotearoa with his partner Hannah Blumhardt as The Rubbish Trip, giving talks, presentations, and creating zero waste resources.
-Now based in Pōneke / Wellington, Liam is currently working with the Zero Waste Network and Kaicycle.
+Now based in Pōneke, Liam is currently working with the Zero Waste Network and Kaicycle.
 Liam sees APPA as a unique entity in Aotearoa providing zero waste solutions for the plastic pollution crisis and includes a broad spectrum of people and kaupapa relating to plastic pollution.

 Dr. Ursula Rojas-Nazar – Treasurer